Billboard: Painted

+A technical invention called "trivision" allowed three different images to be rotated for presentation.

-Digital billboards
+Digital

 A digital billboard shows varying imagery and text created with computer programs and software.
-Digital billboards can be designed to display running text, have several different displays from the same company, or provide several companies a certain time slot during the day.
+Digital billboards can be designed to display running text, have several different displays from the same company, or provide several companies with a certain time slot during the day.
 Flexible and real-time scheduling can decrease traditional upkeep and maintenance costs, and some billboards may measure audiences or serve dynamic content.

 Using digital billboards dynamically has come to be known as programmatic out-of-home advertising.
 Billboard posters can play audio using conductive ink; when touched, the posters begin to play sounds.
+Digital billboards can also employ 3D effects.

-Mobile billboards
+Mobile

 Outdoor advertising, such as a mobile billboard, is effective because it is difficult to ignore.
 According to a UK national survey, it is also memorable.
 Capitol Communications Group found that 81.7% of those polled recalled images they saw on a moving multi-image sign.
 This is compared to a 19% retention rate for static signs.

 Unlike a typical billboard, mobile billboards are able to go directly to their target audience.
-They can be placed wherever there is heavy foot traffic due to an event – including convention centers, train stations, airports and sports arenas.
-They can repeat routes, ensuring that an advertiser's message is not only noticed, but that information is retained through repetition.
+They can be placed wherever there is heavy foot traffic due to an event – including convention centers, train stations, airports, and sports arenas.
+They can repeat routes, ensuring that an advertiser's message is not only noticed but that information is retained through repetition.

-Multi-purpose billboards
+Multi-purpose

 Billboards may be multi-purpose.
-An advertising sign can integrate its main purpose with telecommunications antenna or public lighting support.
-Usually the structure has a steel pole with a coupling flange on the above-fitted advertising billboard structure that can contain telecommunications antennas.
-The lighting, wiring, and any antennas are placed inside the structure.
+An advertising sign can integrate its main purpose with a telecommunications antenna or public lighting support.
+Usually, the structure has a steel pole with a coupling flange on the above-fitted advertising billboard structure that can contain telecommunications antennas.
+The lighting, wiring, and antennas are placed inside the structure.

-Other types of billboards
+Other

 Common along highways are free-standing two-sided as well as three-sided billboards.
 Other types of billboards include the billboard bicycle attached to the back of a bicycle or the mobile billboard, a special advertising trailer to hoist big banners.
 Mechanical billboards display three different messages, with three advertisements attached to a conveyor inside the billboard.
 There are also three-dimensional billboards, such as the ones at Piccadilly Circus, London.
 Traditional billboards consist of a large format advertisement printed on a resistant material such as vinyl; this is placed on a large metal structure, which makes it one of the media with the most visibility and high impact within the advertising field.